UTS-eResearch/pbsweb/INSTALL.md

 For OpenPBS it's to be found on Github here:
 <https://github.com/PBSPro/pbspro/tree/master/src/include>

-The `pbs_ifl.h` is not included in this code as you should use the version that came with your PBS installation.
+Once you have found this file copy it to the "src" directory.
-Once you have found this file copy it to the location on the login node where you will later run `swig_compile_pbs.sh` from.
+The  `swig_compile_pbs.sh` script will look for it there.

     $ cd ~/git/pbsweb/
-    $ cp /opt/pbs/include/pbs_ifl.h .  <== Do not forget the dot at the end.
+    $ cp /opt/pbs/include/pbs_ifl.h  src/

 ### 5. Configure PBS